 Your client, the Boston Institution for Reviewing Drugs (BIRD), has posed the research question, “How do the existing pharmacological therapies for heart failure with reduced ejection fraction compare with respect to safety outcomes: mortality, serious adverse events, cardiac events?”
 BIRD has asked you to create a living systematic review to answer this question.

-BIRD would like you to create a nest reviewing randomized controlled trials of valsartan/sacubitril, as well as other therapies, for treatment of heart failure with reduced ejection fraction.
+BIRD would like you to create a nest reviewing randomized controlled trials of all current, up-to-date (published after 2010) therapies for treatment of heart failure with reduced ejection fraction (HFrEF).
+There are several drugs used for treatment including the following classes: angiotensin converting enzyme inhibitors (ACEi) and angiotensin receptor blockers (ARB).
+In recent years sacubitril/valsartan, a drug in the class of angiotensin receptor neprilysin inhibitors (ARNi), appears to be the most efficacious therapy for treatment of HFrEF.
+BIRD would like you to pay particular attention to trials investigating sacubitril/valsartan as well as trials investigating other therapies.

 Step 0A: Background research